stashed/stash/docs/guides/restore.md

 ## Recover a specific snapshot

-With the help of [Snapshot](/docs/concepts/crds/snapshot.md) object, stash allows the users to recover a particular snapshot.
-Now, the users can specify which snapshot to recover.
-Here, is an example of how to recover a specific snapshot.
+With the help of [Snapshot](/docs/concepts/crds/snapshot.md) object, Stash allows users to recover from a particular snapshot.
+Here is an example of how to recover from a specific snapshot.

 First, list the available snapshots,